tureus/tureus.github.io/_posts/2015-08-31-docker-gotchas.md

 This is a very useful setting.
 You can test out `docker build` and if the build fails you have the intermediate images for fast runs.
 Don't edit the `RUN` stanzas of the more constly actions and you will automatically get them cached and ready to use in the future.
 When you finally get your `docker build` to complete you will benefit from the intermediate images being cleaned up.

+Edit: the `--rm` option is set to true by default (as noted in the documentation).
+I now realize those unnamed images are from failed, abandoned builds.

 Conclusion
 -----